frePPLe/frepple/doc/user-guide/model-reference/operation-materials.rst

 Different types are available:

 * | **start**:
-  | Consume (or produce) material at the start of an operationplan.
+  | Consume (or produce) material at the start of an operationplan, right
+    after any setup time on the loaded resource has been completed.
   | The quantity consumed or produced is proportional to the quantity of the
     operationplan.